IsaakBM/cesmle-ocn-fetch/README.md

 The current downscaling workflow makes several explicit methodological assumptions that should be kept in mind when interpreting the outputs.

-- Future change is represented as a climatological anomaly or delta:
+- Future change is represented with an additive climatological change field computed within each model family, then applied to a trusted target baseline:
-  `future climatology - historical climatology`

-- The final downscaled future field is constructed as:
-  `baseline climatology + anomaly/delta`
+  `downscaled future = trusted target baseline + model-derived change field`.

 - The hindcast climatology is treated as the historical baseline for the IPCC-to-hindcast downscaling branch.